London police guilty of 'serious failings' over VIP child sex cases

 Hogan-Howe issued a public apology to those involved.

-"I fully recognize that Mr Proctor, Lord Brittan and Lord Bramall are innocent of the offences of which they were accused by the Operation Midland complainant," he said in a statement.
+"I fully recognize that Mr Proctor, Lord Brittan and Lord Bramall are innocent of the offences of which they were accused by the Operation Midland complainant," he said.
+"The investigation found no credible evidence against any of the suspects.

 Officers should not have said the allegations were true and should have checked the credibility of Nick more thoroughly before their homes were searched, he added.